Encoding classical information into quantum resources: Main results

+\begin{rmk} Lemma~\ref{lemma:upper} holds more generally for all encodings satisfying only Eq.~\eqref{eq:constr_1} and not necessarily Eq.~\eqref{eq:constr_2}, since in the proof the latter assumption was not used.
+Moreover, the requirement of $\D$ being idempotent is not necessary. \end{rmk}

-For a resource destroying map given by a $G$-twirling channel $\G$, the following theorem bounds $M$ in the single-shot setting from both sides.\footnote{Lemma~\ref{lemma:upper} gives an alternative, slightly tighter, upper-bound; however, we opted here for a more symmetrical exposition.}
+For a resource destroying map given by the $G$-twirling channel $\G$, the following theorem bounds $M$ in the single-shot setting from both sides.\footnote{Lemma~\ref{lemma:upper} gives an alternative, slightly tighter, upper bound; however, we opted here for a more symmetrical exposition.}